henrytran28/emerald-palace/README.md

-# emerald-palace
+# Emerald Palace
-Website for the Chinese restaurant Emerald Palace in Calgary
+Basic website for the Chinese restaurant Emerald Palace in Calgary.